 Arts and Crafts

 The pedestrian-friendly streets are dotted with quirky shops and cool spaces.
 Powerhouse Arena is not only a bookshop and home to an art book publisher, but also a gallery, a boutique, and a performance and events space.
 Independent music shop Halcyon specializes in marginally popular music styles mostly on vinyl and also operates as a listening den.
 Local up-and-coming fashion and jewelry designers’ wares are featured at Trunk.
 Online artisan marketplace Etsy is headquartered in an old carton factory and hosts an array of crafting workshops and tech lectures.
 St. Ann’s Warehouse presents innovative and highly influential theater and concerts.

 Park It Here

 Brooklyn Bridge Park, extending south into Brooklyn Heights along the East River, is the green jewel of the waterfront.
 Highlights of the park include the oversized, glass-enclosed antique Jane’s Carousel, which is enjoyed regularly by kids of all ages, a sand beach, a marina, walking and biking paths, and plenty of grass and play fields which also host concerts and outdoor film screenings.
-Wednesday through Friday, some of the top food and drink purveyors serve lunch under the Manhattan Bridge between Anchorage Place and Adams Street at Flea Food Under The Archway.
+In this close-knit and creative neighborhood, there’s always something going on.

 . . . as well as the NY Waterway Ferry